Drowners shot by Butch Hogan

 It's been a minute or two years since we last wrote about NYC-based band Drowners. fronted by lanky Welsh transplant Matt Hitt.
 Back then we cooed about their jittery indie pop, tonally British but steeped in the downtown grit and slurry seduction of a city where the shots never end and there's always some boiler room in the basement of a bar where you can sneak a smoke and steal an illicit kiss.
 Or more.
 Since then, they've toured all over the place before going (relatively) underground, beavering away on the follow up to their eponymous 2014 debut LP.

 Now we can announce that the band are back with a second record—On Desire, out later this year on Frenchkiss Records—and below is the very first song lifted from said album.
-It finds Hitt and co. in a melodically melancholy mood, all hypnotically thwacked drums and the depiction of a relationship that sounds about as healthy as a full English breakfast chased with a whiskey and a Marlboro Light.
+It finds Hitt and co. in a melodically melancholy mood, all hypnotically thwacked drums and the depiction of a relationship that sounds about as healthy as a full English breakfast chased with a whisky and a packet of Marlboro Reds.

 "On Desire was recorded in about a month late last year with Claudius Mittendorfer [Interpol, Ash, Muse]," explains Hitt.
 "The writing process was a lot more collaborative this time around and I think the result is sort of a truer reflection of who we are as a group.
 After writing dozens of songs, editing, re-arranging, etc… what came out of us is this dark pop record.
 If the first record was about us roaming around downtown bars, discovering NYC, then this one is more reflective… think of us locked in a dark room wondering what the hell’s going on outside.